jjose14-Jacob-Jose/564_CyberTrafficSignal_Team5/README.md

 1. Import the project folder to Eclipse.
 2. Go to Application.Java file
 3. Execute file by clicking on "Run Java Application"
-4. If you want to test how the application behaves for different, refer below section
+4. If you want to test how the application behaves for different test data, refer below section
 ----------------------------------
 ## Input Value file: inputData.txt:
 ###### The text file 'inputData.txt' at location 'src/main/resources/inputData.txt' has input data